openjck/prompt-chronos/README.md

 ## Usage

 After following the installation instructions, send a message to the LLM with some rough information about one or more upcoming events.
-You don't need to explain what you're doing.
-It will already understand.
+You may feel compelled to explain yourself ("In this message, I'm going to send you...") but you don't need to do that, since the LLM will already know.